 8 a.m.: Plavsic told me to shake the product really well before applying it.
 I use my fingers to smear the Skin Tint on dry, freshly-exfoliated skin.

 9 a.m.: The product is fully soaked into my skin like a ladyfinger in tiramisu.
 I dermaplane regularly once a week, so I think that products generally absorb better on my face since it lacks peach fuzz and dead skin.

 1p.m.: I go to the bathroom during my day-date to check my face.
-It looks really even and dewy, despite two glasses of champagne, direct sun, and running into several people that make my skin crawl.
-I reapply my Clé de Peau Corrector to a couple of spots of discoloration.
-It’s a sunny, 70 degree day in L.A., yet my oil levels are not crazy by any means.
+It looks really even and dewy, despite two glasses of champagne and direct sun.
+I reapply my beloved Clé de Peau Corrector to a couple of spots of discoloration.
+It’s a sunny, 70-degree day in L.A., yet my oil levels are not crazy by any means.

-3 p.m.: It’s time for sushi after the art fair, and the Japanese maître d’ compliments my skin.
-I’m over-the-moon.
+3 p.m.: It’s time for sushi after the art fair, and the maître d’ compliments my skin.
+I’m over the moon.
 I could use a little bit more powder around my T-zone.
 Luckily, Laura Mercier makes a translucent powder small enough to fit into my tiny purses (it even comes with a teeny puff!).
 I re-powder before the green tea mochi comes out.

-5:30 p.m.: My skin feels really good, and not cakey or claustrophobic like I would expect after wearing foundation all morning/day.
+5:30 p.m.: My skin feels really good, and not cakey like I'd expect after wearing foundation all day.
 I’m checking for my biggest pet-peeves: creasing and dry patches.
 I see a little dryness around my mouth, but a dry chin is normal for me, thanks to perioral dermatitis.
 I head out for an early dinner.

 8 p.m.: My day of testing ILIA’s brand new Skin Tint is complete, and the results are clear: this product is that Bengal cat’s pajamas.